-- "Personal responsibility associated with a livestock project extends much farther than a student not being able to hang out with his or her friends every afternoon."
+In the first sentence of each point state your point and why it is important.
+"Personal responsibility associated with a livestock project extends much farther than a student not being able to hang out with his or her friends every afternoon."

-- "On average, a student will spend xxxx hours over the course of a semester working, feeding, and cleaning up after an animal.
-Studies have shown that when a teen spends more than xx% of their week looking after an animal, in a job, or mentoring a student they are more likely to run a successful business, less likely to go in debt, and are more responsible adults more capable of leadership."
+The second sentence use a statistic, a fact or two, or cite study that reinforces the point.
+"On average, a student will spend __ hours over the course of a semester working, feeding, and cleaning up after an animal.
+Studies have shown that when a teen spends more than __% of their week looking after an animal, in a job, or mentoring a student they are more likely to run a successful business, less likely to go in debt, and are more responsible adults more capable of leadership."

-- "My senior year I showed a lamb as my livestock project.
+The third sentence is where you bring in a personal example.
+You want to tell a story, judges will remember story long after we forgot your statistics of the previous sentence.
+Be concise, use some emotion, and stick to the point.
+"My senior year I showed a lamb as my livestock project.
 On one afternoon after school I went to feed and water my lamb as I always did and I found my lamb missing from its pen.
 I discovered a tree knocked down the fence and the lamb was penned in the branches.
 While unharmed I could see it had been out in the late summer sun all day with no water and looked very close to death.
 No one was at home and my closest neighbors were away so I had to find whatever I could to cut away the branches and very carefully remove the lamb and place it in the barn until my Ag. teacher could come look at it."